jasonjoh/simple-survey/README.md

 If everything is working correctly, Visual Studio should break on your breakpoint.
 If you press **F5** to continue, you should see a message that the action completed successfully in Outlook on the web.

+> **Note:** With **SurveyService** set as the startup project, you can set breakpoints in that project.
+However, your browser will no longer automatically open to the **SimpleSurvey** web app.
+You can swith the startup projects back and forth, or you can simply manually browse to the web app at http://localhost:1956/.

 #### Recording the response

 Now let's modify the `PostResponse` method to actually record the response.
 Replace the existing `PostResponse` with the following.